-- If you are not currently in treatment, you may want to consider returning to a rehab program or another type of option (such as a support group).
+- If you are not currently in treatment, you may want to consider returning to a rehab program or another type of option (such as a support group or individual counseling).
 This can help you get back on track with your recovery.

-You can normally find a rehab program with a cost that suits your budget, but it is also important to consider the cost of continued substance abuse vs. the cost of treatment.
-In most cases, those who continue to use drugs may think it is cheaper than recovery and professional care, but issues like legal battles, losing one’s job, and homelessness are all common among addicts, not to mention the consistent need to obtain and use more drugs.
+You can normally find a rehab program with a cost that suits your budget, but it is also important to consider the cost of continued substance abuse versus the cost of treatment.
+In most cases, those who continue to use drugs may think recovery and professional care is too expensive, but issues like legal battles, losing one’s job, and homelessness are all common among addicts, not to mention the consistent need to obtain and use more drugs.
 In the long run, rehab is the cheaper option as well as the healthier one.

 How Can I Help My Loved One Recover from Substance Abuse?

 The best way to help your loved one is to encourage them to attend professional rehab.
-According to the NIDA, having friends and family members involved in one’s recovery can help strengthen and extend the benefits gained through treatment.
+Having friends and family members involved in a person’s recovery can help strengthen and extend the benefits the patient gains through treatment.
 In addition, your support will be essential to their strong recovery, so make sure to let them know you’ll be by their side every step of the way.

 The best way to find a treatment option that will be effective for you is to consider all of your needs, even those that may not directly affect your addiction.
 You may want to talk about this with trusted friends and family, a counselor or doctor, or an addiction treatment professional, to get advice on the sort of rehab that will help you most.